UCD-Physics/Advanced-Lab-Website/README.md

 # Installing

-Please see the [Wowchemy](https://wowchemy.com) web site for how to install.
-Note: this installation is for a local computer and not using netlify.
+Please see the [Wowchemy](https://wowchemy.com) web site for how to install Hugo and Wowchemy, then fork or clone this repository to your own machine.
+Note: this repository is set up for a local computer and not using netlify.

 # Contributing